-I recently signed up to take Fashion Revolutions ‘Fashion’s Future: The Sustainable Development Goals’ online course and within it, it has so far uncovered some extremely serious truths on how bad some of fashion industry’s supply chains currently are.
-This being from Child Labour and bad treatment of Garment Workers in countries such as Bangladesh, to just the sheer amount of abuse women within these factories receive.
+I recently signed up to take Fashion Revolutions ‘Fashion’s Future: The Sustainable Development Goals’ online course.
+Within it, it has so far uncovered some serious truths on how bad some of fashion industry’s supply chains currently are.
+Including child labour and the bad treatment of Garment Workers; Bangladesh is just one of the countries listed.
 I won’t go into the entire ins and outs, as this is not the purpose of this post.
-But, below are five brands I both love and have grown to love by how they help fight the crisis the industry is in.
-From fair wages for garment works, to championing Sustainability in fashion; below are 5 to take inspiration from the next time you want to add something to your cart.
+But, below are five brands with positive supply chains.
+From fair wages for garment workers to championing Sustainability in fashion; below are 5 to take inspiration from the next time you want to add something to your cart.

 ‘Supply Chain’ [1.] noun